Roger Pilkington (writer)

 Roger Windle Pilkington (7 January 1915 – 5 May 2003) was a British writer and biologist.
 He is best known for his 20-volume Small Boat series, recounting trips along Europe's inland waterways in an Admiral's Barge, which he had converted into a sea going cabin cruiser, named "Commodore".
 In 1992 he wrote about his crossing the Atlantic in the airship Hindenburg.

 Early life and education

 Pilkington was the third son of Richard Austin Pilkington (1871–1951), JP, of Eccleston Grange, St Helens, a director of the family glass-manufacturing business, Pilkington Brothers Ltd, and Hope née Cozens-Hardy (1876–1947), daughter of the politician and judge Herbert Cozens-Hardy, 1st Baron Cozens-Hardy.
 Pilkington's elder brother was the glass manufacturer and life peer Harry Pilkington.
 His sister Margaret Pilkington MBE was a committed Girl Guider leader.
 She led the first team of volunteers to work with displaced people in post-war Europe by the Guide International Service.

 The Pilkingtons were Congregationalist.
-Pilkington was educated at Magdalene College, Cambridge (BA 1937, MA 1941, PhD- in genetics- 1947).
+Pilkington was educated at Rugby School and Magdalene College, Cambridge (BA 1937, MA 1941, PhD in genetics 1947).